iOS / tvOS / watchOS Contract Guidelines

 All invoices are expected to be paid within 7 days.
 I never work on an equity or profit-share basis.

 For consultancy work, I operate on a £4500+VAT per month fixed price basis which provides as much access to my thinking and experience as needed via Skype and email plus one face-to-face meeting per month within the UK.
 I take on a maximum of two consultancy clients per month and they are billed on 7 day terms on the last day of each month.
 You may wish to read about my recent experience acting as a consultant between Hawkker and Hedgehog Lab.

 I receive multiple enquiries per day which means that I am very picky about which clients I work with.
 I won't generally take on a project if it's longer than 3 months unless it's something I'm very interested in.
-I also only work on iOS, tvOS, and watchOS projects and will not be available to port your applications to Android, macOS, Windows, etc. However, I may be able to build a web-based API for your application with PHP if required.
+I also only work on iOS, iPadOS, macOS, tvOS, and watchOS projects and will not be available to port your applications to Android, Windows, etc.